SuleimanIsiaka/suleimanisiaka.github.io/resume.md

 ### Business Analyst | 			   	    IPEX Management Inc             	   (2018-Till Date)

 -	Defined improvement projects aligned with business strategies to change business operations, processes and systems to maximize efficiency and profitability
 -	Facilitated cross-functional workshops, brainstorming sessions, interviews and conducted surveys to gather and elicit requirements for process and systems improvement projects
 -	Defined and actively engaged stakeholders to ensure correct specifications, and to receive technical and  business approvals while preserving the project scope
-- Conducted project feasibility checks to ensure that resources critical to proposed projects are available/obtainable and their costs fall within the project budget
+-	Conducted project feasibility checks to ensure that resources critical to proposed projects were available/obtainable and their costs fell within the project budget
-- Created stakeholder analysis documents, business case document, business, and functional requirements documents, use case, and test plan documents
+-	Communicated stakeholder’s business requirements to developers by constructing clear and concise use cases/use case diagrams, user stories, business, and functional requirements, workflow/process diagrams, data flow/data model diagrams
+-	Developed process and systems training materials and facilitated training on newly implemented workflows, processes, and systems

+### Business Analyst |					Globacom Limited         (2014-2018)

+-	Responsible for all ERP and CRM implementation/support projects and handed off deliverables within set timeframes
+-	Evaluated project risks concerning vendors, contracts, budgets and financing which led to savings of over $150,000
+-	Managed platform setup and integration with six business partners and five banks with 100% success, within set timeframes
 -	Documented system flows and business processes using activity and UML workflow diagrams in Microsoft Visio
-- Updated and developed process and systems training materials and facilitated training on newly implemented workflows, processes, and systems

-### Business Analyst |					Globacom Limited         (2014-2018)

-- Documented a business case for an ERP upgrade project which evaluated new features, components, and benefits of Oracle ERP over the legacy system in use
-- Designed wireframes and mockups that reflected information hierarchies for implementing solution designs
-- Conducted JAD sessions with business users and stakeholders to define project scope, identify the business process flows and determine the impact of new development efforts on the as-is and to-be requirements
-- Created use case diagrams to show the interaction between the actors and use cases
-- Prepared and documented a test plan document for User Acceptance Testing (UAT), System Integration Testing (SIT), and generated test cases from business use cases
-- Conducted and facilitated User Acceptance Testing, and oversaw defect management while acting as an intermediary between testers and the technical crew
-- Supported continuous improvement efforts and the implementation of add-on features for Oracle-based ERP and CRM (Siebel) solutions
+-	Handled data migration processes from legacy systems to newly deployed solutions with 100% success rate
+-	Conducted various levels of testing including functional, user acceptance, regression, integration, and performance tests to validate phase success

 ### Regional Stock Controller |	        		     Globacom Limited                   (2010-2014)